andymeneely/project-timber-wolf/scenarios/scenarios.md

 ## Upon Success
 _This crew sure never ceases to impress me.
 Here's another $6k for your time and an extra $3k for every extra painting swapped out.
 Go ahead and train up for the next one._

-* You may Refine Skills of any non-Busted Character for $2k each
+* You may Promote non-Busted Characters for $3k each
-* You may Promote Characters of any non-Busted Character for $3k each
+* You may Refine the Skills of any non-Busted Character for $2k each
 * If you have any unused fake paintings, return them to the supply.

 # Chapter 5.
 The Long Swap